If you are planning a trip to Turkey, you must wonder whether buying a Turkish sim card is necessary.

-Matter of fact, the moment you exit luggage claim, you will find all three mobile phone operating companies at your service.
+Matter of fact, the moment you exit the luggage claim, you will find all three mobile phone operating companies at your service.

 The prices of the prepaid sim cards for tourists are a lot higher (about 50% more from our experience) than what you’d normally find in the city, but if you are someone that needs to get connected right away, then you can do so at the Istanbul airport.

 Since it is quite a difficult journey to get from the Istanbul Airport to the historic center of Istanbul via public transportation, getting a sim card will give you internet access to help guide your way.

 The sim card shops in Istanbul Airport accepts card and cash (in Turkish Lira, Euros, or USD).
 There are currency exchanges and plenty of ATMs to take Turkish Liras out if needed.

-Getting a Turkey Sim Card In Istanbul (Saw) Airport
+Getting A Turkey Sim Card In Sabiha Gokcen Airport (SAW)

 Similar to the new Istanbul Airport on the European side, the smaller and older Istanbul SAW Airport (Sahbika Gokcen International Airport) also has sim cards for sale.